Shiyi-Wang/MetaCrawl/README.md

 This is a web scraper for [Meta Career jobs openings](https://www.metacareers.com/jobs) using Puppeteer.

-> Puppeteer is a Node library which provides a high-level API to control Chrome or Chromium over the [DevTools Protocol](https://chromedevtools.github.io/devtools-protocol/).
+> Puppeteer is a Node library which provides a high-level API to control Chrome over the [DevTools Protocol](https://chromedevtools.github.io/devtools-protocol/).

 ## Getting Started